 The tools of national power and influence exist on a spectrum, ranging from hard power through to soft power.
 As I have argued, they should not be seen in isolation from each other.
 British state power sometimes becomes less than the sum of its parts because our overseas engagement has come to be divided between so many competing Departments.

 That is not the evidence that I have read, but I look forward to reading it.
 If the hon.
 Lady would care to send it to me, I would love to have a look at it.
-From my conversations with Australian and Canadian diplomats and people who know about these things, I understand that their system—the integration of trade and the Department for International Trade into their Foreign Offices—has actually worked quite well.
+From my conversations with Australian and Canadian diplomats and people who know about these things, I understand that their system—the integration of trade and the international development into their Foreign Offices—has actually worked quite well.
 This is not a criticism of DFID, which does many things very well.
 It spends public money considerably better than the Foreign Office does.
 It is not about trashing or diluting DFID, but about its full integration into an integrated overseas policy.
 I am also not arguing against 0.7% of national income being spent on aid, but I would change its definition.

 My hon.
 Friend and I have a difference of opinion on this matter.
 Let me be very clear: no one who has studied these things closely thinks that the Canadian and Australian model that he describes is superior to the British model.
 I can reassure him on this point.
 When David Cameron set up the National Security Council in 2010, he did so directly to address the point that my hon.
 Friend makes.
 The National Security Council provides for the co-ordination between defence, diplomacy and development.
 With the greatest of respect, that makes my hon.
 Friend’s proposal to put those Departments back into the Foreign Office entirely redundant, because the new mechanism delivers precisely the goal that he and I want to see—better co-ordination of policy in Government.